How Do We Measure Website Speed?

 | Desktop | 10 Mbit/s | 10 Mbit/s | 40 ms |

-How to Let Our Bot Through to Your Website?
+How to Allow Our Bot on Your Website?

-You might want to test an unfinished version of your website, or perhaps a preview (such as beta, test, staging, pre-production) that's behind some form of protection.
+It may happen that you want to test an unfinished version of your website, or perhaps a preview (e.g., beta, test, staging, pre-production), which is hidden behind some form of protection.

-Sometimes speed testing fails even on production websites.
-Our testing robot might become a "victim" of bot blocking on your infrastructure.
+Sometimes, speed testing might not succeed even on production websites.
+Our testing robot can become a "victim" of bot-blocking on your infrastructure.

-However, you can allow our robot through one of these methods:
+However, it is possible to allow our robot through one of these two methods:

 - Detect the user-agent string.
-Our robot includes words like
+Our robot contains words like

 Pagespeed.czorChrome-Lighthouse. - Detect the IP address.
 Our robot comes from the address